Reviews You Can Rely On

 • Quality (10% weighting)

 The center of any great outdoor adventure is basecamp.
-And having the best camping tent is a crucial part of that (in addition to good food and good people.)
+Having the best camping tent is a crucial part of that (in addition to good camping food and good people).
 Our head tester Rob Gaedtke put these tents to the test so that you can choose your next home-away-from-home with confidence.
 Rob is no stranger to the outdoors or adventure.
 He has raced across India, done an IronMan in Mexico, and Jeeped through the African safari.
 He is also a rock climber, backpacker, and avid camper.
 Over the past 20 years, Rob has set up hundreds of basecamps across various terrain.
 We took this experience, coupled with a rigorous and detailed testing plan, and got to work finding a diverse set of tents for consideration.

 The hub setup on the REI Grand Hut.